-The Neurological Institute (NI) provides core curriculum training to medical students from the Cleveland Clinic Lerner College of Medicine and Case Western Reserve University in both the Neurosciences and Psychiatry specialty areas.
-In years 1 and 2, NI physicians direct the basic neuroscience curriculum including organization of the content and teaching of topics in a problem based learning format.
-In years 3 and 4, NI physicians direct clinical curriculum through basic core rotations, advanced cores, electives and acting internships.
-The Neurosciences rotations at The Cleveland Clinic are rated as the best in the city by CCLCM and Case Western Reserve University medical students.
+The Neurological Institute (NI) provides core curriculum training to medical students from Cleveland Clinic's Lerner College of Medicine and Case Western Reserve University in both the Neurosciences and Psychiatry specialty areas.
+In years one and two, NI physicians direct the basic neuroscience curriculum including organization of the content and teaching of topics in a problem based learning format.
+In years three and four, NI physicians direct clinical curriculum through basic core rotations, advanced cores, electives and acting internships.
+The Neurosciences rotations at Cleveland Clinic are rated as the best in the city by CCLCM and Case Western Reserve University medical students.

 The medical students are integral members of our ward and clinic teams.
 They are required to take call and participate in rounds with the medical team as assigned.
 The students are expected to attend and participate in conferences, intradepartmental case presentations and journal clubs.

 Medical students rotate through the inpatient service, consult service, outpatient clinic and neurosurgery, where they follow patients they see in the outpatient clinic into surgery.
 They are exposed to a broad range of neurological diseases and have the opportunity to concentrate on specific diseases treated within the different specialty areas of the NI.

 The psychiatry component consists of inpatient consultation liaison service and evaluation of emergency department consultations.
 Students will spend time with the consult service and outpatient clinic at Cleveland Clinic main campus and one-week on the inpatient service at Lutheran Medical Center.